e-picas/markdown-extended/README.md

 The namespace will be automatically added to the project's Composer autoloader.

+If you plan to use the parser as a single binary, you can use the PHAR archive directly, which embeds the whole source as a standalone binary.
+Its usage is the same as the `bin/markdown-extended` script described below.

 ### Usage

 #### Usage for writers

-To be compliant with the **extended** Markdown syntax, writers may construct their contents following the rules described at <http://sites.ateliers-pierrot.fr/markdown-extended/markdown_reminders.html>.
+To be compliant with the **extended** Markdown syntax, writers may construct their contents following the rules described in the `markdown_reminders.html` file of the package ;
+the latest version can be found at <http://sites.ateliers-pierrot.fr/markdown-extended/markdown_reminders.html>.

 For a full example and a test file, you can refer to the `demo/MD_syntax.md` file of the package ;
 the latest version can be found at <http://github.com/atelierspierrot/markdown-extended/blob/master/demo/MD_syntax.md>.